beakerbrowser/hashbase/docs/webapis.md

   email: String, the user's email address
   username: String, the chosen username
   scopes: Array of strings, what is this user's perms?
-}
+  diskQuota: String, a description of how many bytes the user is allowed (eg '5mb') }
 ```